Are you ready to stretch those financial fitness muscles? We hope so because it’s time to get financially fit!

 They stick to a budget

 A financially fit person also knows that tracking monthly expenses is key to financial health.
-They are careful to set aside money from their monthly income for all fixed and discretionary expenses and to stay within budget for each spending category.
+They are careful to set aside money from their monthly income for all fixed and discretionary expenses and to stay within the budget for each spending category.

 They minimize debt